gvj777/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gGCSSWJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I logged into osTicket as Admin.
-This allowed me to manage help topics, which basically includes potiental ticket scenarios.
+While logged into osTicket as Admin, I managed help topics, which basically includes potiental ticket scenarios.
 Properties such as, priority of the ticket, and also which department the ticket is sent to when created can be changed if necessary.
 </p>
 <br />